randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 </figure>

 Instead of embedding content directly into code, content is named by referenced.
-This makes content updates across an entire application fast and consistent.
+This makes content updates across the entire application fast and consistent.
 Adding languages is as easy as copying the translations file and changing its values.